 - Best Vegetarian Enchilada Recipe Ever!

-Yep, I guess I have a thing for recipes with Vermouth. 🙂 You might too, after making these whole roasting onions with it.
+Yep, I guess I have a thing for recipes with Vermouth. 🙂 You might too, after making this Whole Roasted Onion recipe with it.

 - 6 large yellow onions (about 3/4 to 1-pound each)